Environmental Remediation Services

 - Surfactant Enhanced Aquifer Remediation (SEAR)

-When considering the application of different treatment technologies, our environmental team in coordination with your LSP will first consider the goals of remediation (e.g. removal, separation, containment, destruction).
-Once the goals are established, the team will consider technologies or groups of technologies to meet these goals.
-In many cases, multiple technologies are required to remediate an entire site.
-Several treatment processes are combined to meet the varying requirements of the contaminants affecting the site.
-The following are a few of the treatment technologies that we employ.
+When considering the use of one or more treatment technologies, our environmental team will coordinate with your LSP to consider the goals of remediation.
+For example, tank removal, ground water treatment, waste removal, soil removal, separation, containment, destruction.
+Once all goals are established, the team will consider technologies to meet them.
+For most home and commercial property types, multiple technologies are required to remediate an entire site.
+The amount of remediation processes used is based on varying requirements for contaminants that affect the site.

-The dual bed system is a packaged system consisting of one clay/coal adsorber and two carbon adsorbers that can be configured in series or in parallel, depending upon the facility requirements.
-This is the most common type of system that we use and each unit can be customized to meet the flow requirements of the site.
+The dual bed system is a packaged system that consists of one clay/coal adsorber and two carbon adsorbers that can be configured in series or in parallel, depending upon the facility requirements.
+This is the most common system we use, as each unit can be customized to meet the flow requirements of the site.

 In-Situ Soil Vapor Extraction

 Soil vapor extraction (SVE) removes volatile organic compounds from a soil matrix.
 Air drawn through a soil matrix by a vacuum pump removes contaminated soil gas and induces additional volatile compounds to vaporize.
-Contaminants are drawn out of the soil with the exiting air and uncontaminated air is drawn in to repeat the process.
+Soil contaminants are drawn out with the exiting air and uncontaminated air is drawn in to repeat the process.
 The most common system is trailer-based which generates sufficient vacuum to influence a large area.
-We also provide smaller vacuum systems for areas where storage space is a concern or access to the contamination is difficult (typically in basements).
+For areas where storage space is a concern or access to the contamination is difficult (typically in basements), we also provide smaller vacuum systems.

 Air Sparging is an in-situ process in which air is bubbled through a contaminated aquifer to remove volatile contaminants.
 Injected air bubbles move vertically and horizontally in the soil creating an underground air stripping process that removes contaminants through volatilization.
 The most common air sparging process injects air into the groundwater through injection wells.
 Volatile compounds that are exposed to the sparged air convert to gas phase.
 Once in gas phase the volatiles either migrate to the ground surface or are captured via a soil vapor extraction system.

 Chemical oxidation technology is based on the oxidative properties of specific chemicals.
 Through the process of oxidation, groundwater contaminants are ultimately broken down into carbon dioxide and water.
 To effectively degrade contaminants, the oxidant must come into contact with the contaminant molecules.
-Ideally, the delivery technique would ensure that the oxidant is evenly dispersed throughout the area to be treated.
+Throughout the area to be treated, the delivery technique would ideally ensure that the oxidant is evenly dispersed.
 Chemical oxidation is a proven method of on-site contamination destruction and when used in conjunction with site excavation and water treatment systems it can accelerate site cleanup times.